bfpimentel/dotfiles/README.md

 # bfpimentel's nixOS configs

-⚠️ This is an work in progress project so doesn't expect any stability of it.
-It's just for demo purposes and something to learn.
+This repo is for my personal NixOS machines and Nix Package Manager.
+It's public for demo purposes and I'm happy to answer any questions, but don't expect me to be fast on answering them.

-This repo contains configurations for my NixOS machines:
+The following machines are being configured:
-1. *malenia*: Homelab powered by NixOS entirely for ease of setup.
+1. *malenia*: Homelab (x64) powered by NixOS.
-2. *solaire*: MacOS (Darwin) machine powered by NixOS package manager for environment and user configuration.
+2. *miquella*: OCI (Arm) machine powered by NixOS.
-3. *miquella*: OCI (Arm) machine powered by NixOS entirely.
+3. *solaire*: MacOS (Darwin) machine powered by NixOS package manager for environment and user configuration.